Day 1: MARRAKECH Morocco

 Day 30: VACA BRUTO DANCING CEREMONY Guinea Bissau

-Short navigation to Bubaque island, the “capital” of Bijagos Archipelago, its market and the tiny museum.
+Short navigation to discover Bubaque island, the “capital” of Bijagos Archipelago and its market.

-Day 31: ISLANDER LIFE Guinea Bissau
+Day 31: ISLANDER LIFE Guinea Bissau.

 Morning relax at Ponta Anchaca wild beaches and swimming pool, or walking excursion in the island.

 On request (not included) Early morning departure for an excursion to Orango Island in search of a residual fauna of Hippos that has acclimatised with the life on islands.
 Mainly living in fresh-water swamps, sometimes they swim in the ocean.
 Local guide will lead the visitors, the encounter with the hippos is not always granted.